 - Bank’s are under obligation to provide cleanliness in the strong room with a facility of dressing room and stool.

 Bank Rules Lessees must know:

-- Bank is a lesser and you are the lessee.
-Banker will take your of the lockers as it takes care of its own vault and safe.
+- The bank is lesser and you are the lessee.
+A banker will take care of the lockers as it takes care of its own vault and safe.

-- Bank is not liable for any losses due to natural calamities like earth quake, floods, fire or for other reasons like arson – which are beyond the control of the Bank.
+- The bank is not liable for any losses due to natural calamities like earthquake, floods, fire or for other reasons like arson – which are beyond the control of the Bank.

 - Bank does ask for the details of articles kept in the Locker and hence does not know the valuation of the articles.
 Articles kept in the locker are at the risk and responsibility of the lessee and the lessee is free to get the contents of the locker insured at his/her own cost.

 - Access to the locker is limited to the working hours displayed by the Bank.